ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 constructors, and inside field/autoprop initializers.
 (Note that the quick-fix actions available to each will be different.)

-* By transitivity, if operations are allowed within any of those things due to a class-level or assembly-level `[PlatformSpecific]` attribute, then the analyzer would have to check accesses to those things.
-I'm inclined not to bother, and to simply disallow use of unguarded platform-specific operations inside bodies that are hard to check.
-For instance: would it check user-defined conversions??

-* This analyzer fails to fire when you invoke a method that's defined inside a class marked as `[PlatformSpecific]`.
-Also inside an assembly marked that way.
-It should.

 * Its handling of "else if" is a bit dodgy.
 In VB it only considers the first "If" condition out of a series of if/elseif/elseif/else.
 In C# it looks up all the conditions preceding the current block.
 I don't really know which is better.
 Should it account for "if not ApiPresent"?
 Or should it only accept platform-specific operations in a branch whose immediate guard was good?
 I don't have a good idea.

-* It should probably suggest to put `[PlatformSpecific]` on structs (VB & C#) and on modules (VB).
-At the moment it only works on classes.

 Feature backlog